groonga/heroku-buildpack-groonga/README.md

     heroku create --stack cedar --buildpack https://github.com/groonga/heroku-buildpack-groonga.git

-Create `data.grn` on the root of your project and push it to heroku.
+Create `groonga` on the root of your project and place `*.grn` files in the directory.
+`*.grn` files will be loaded in the dictionary order of their file names.

+    mkdir -p groonga
+    vi groonga/0.grn
+    vi groonga/1.grn

+Then push them to heroku.

     git push heroku master